MetOffice/simulation-systems/source/WorkingPractices/macros.rst

 To solve this, macros in LFRic Apps are applied using a wrapper script which will read the added macros and combine them in versions.py files where the metadata is imported.
 Therefore when adding macros, the macro should be added in the versions.py file in the same metadata directory as the metadata it is applying.
 It will then be shared as appropriate by the ``apply_macros.py`` script.
 For example, if a change to metadata is made in ``science/gungho/rose-meta/lfric-gungho``, the macro should be added to the ``versions.py`` file in that directory.
 This will then be copied to other ``versions.py`` files that import gungho metadata, eg. lfric_atm, transport etc.

+It is expected that all metadata changes in LFRic Core will require change to the rose-apps in LFRic Apps, but changes to Apps must not affect Core.
+Therefore, the apply_macros script requires a working copy of LFRic Apps to work, but will source it's own copy of Core if required.
+If your only changes are to LFRic Core metadata, then you will require a linked LFRic Apps ticket and test branch, but potentially not a development branch.

 .. important::

     Some complex macro commands may be dependent on the order in which they are applied.
 If macros are copied by the wrapper script, the order they are applied will always be determined by the reverse metadata import order.
 For example, lfric_atm imports gungho metadata, which itself imports components/driver.
 If all 3 sections have an associated macro, then the macro commands would be applied in the order: components/driver, gungho, lfric_atm.